CityOfDetroit/restaurant-inspections/README.md

 We're using React Semantic UI with Less.

 Customize Semantic UI by editing files in `src/semantic/site`.
-This [Customization Guide](http://learnsemantic.com/developing/customizing.html) explains that file structure.
+This [customization guide](http://learnsemantic.com/developing/customizing.html) explains that file structure.

-This [starter]((https://github.com/pretzelhands/gatsby-starter-semantic-ui)) was a helpful guide.
+This [starter](https://github.com/pretzelhands/gatsby-starter-semantic-ui) was a helpful guide.

 ## Helpful links